South Yorkshire Supertram: Power supply

-The overhead line equipment depends on the location.
-If the tracks are close together, central poles with 'steady' arms on each side are used.
-If the tracks are further apart, poles on either side with span wire are used.
-With aesthetics in mind, a minimum number of traction poles are used and whenever possible the wire is anchored onto neighbouring buildings, and blended into the structures as far as possible, after talks between Supertram, the City Council and landlords.

-The contact wires are twin cadmium copper ones, twin wires being necessary because of the high installed power rating of the trams (1megawatt).
-The regenerative braking on the tram feeds current back into the wires.

 Depot

 There is a single depot, located at Nunnery Square, which occupies former carriage sidings alongside the Sheffield to Lincoln railway line.
 It was designed and constructed by Balfour Beatty on 2.6 ha of land and consists of a three-line workshop building, six stabling sidings, a turning loop, engineers sidings and sundry equipment.

 Before the arrival of Supertram, the site was already dedicated to the railway industry.
 Nunnery engine shed filled most of the site whilst lines of the Midland Railway, Great Central Railway and London & North Eastern Railway irrigated the area and served collieries.